Buying golf drivers can be a PITA, especially if you don't know what you want or need. With this "ultimate guide", you're going to learn:

 Of course, I allowed myself to be suckered into the marketing machine again.
 When the DyMo came out, I jumped on that, as well.
 That began a new cycle of non-improvements.

 I was deflated.
 Then I thought, “well, Phil said Nike clubs weren’t as good as (the others)”.
 Maybe he was right?
-I picked up the Callaway FT-3 and FT-5 at about the same time- this time, thankfully, not at retail price.
+I picked up the Callaway FT-3 and FT-5 at about the same time- not at retail price.
+I’d discovered Ebay by now!
 The FT-9 came a little bit later.
 All were roughly the same specs, sans the shaft model.

 The results by now shouldn’t be surprising: they were roughly the same.

-Yes, there were variances- there always are- but not anything significant to make me want to go to bed with my driver next to me and protect it at all times.
+Yes, there were variances- there always are.
+Not anything significant to make me want to go to bed with my driver next to me and protect it at all times.

 The rest I’ve picked up because honestly, I can’t help myself.
 I also like to experiment, so anytime I think something might be a valid “enhancement”, I’ll try it out.